Tommaso23/DIMA-Project/README.md

 # Karma App
-This project has been developed for the "Design adn Implementation of Mobile Applications" course, attended at Politecnico di Milano.
+This project has been developed for the "Design and Implementation of Mobile Applications" course, attended at Politecnico di Milano.
 ## Description

 This project is a mobile application for iOS written in Swift that enables users to create a profile and raise money for fundraising campaigns they create.